Yolonek/Percolation/PercolationWebApp/Markdowns/HomePagePart1.md

 # <center>Percolation</center>

+GitHub Repository for full project can be found [here](https://github.com/Yolonek/Percolation).

 Percolation is a theory studying the behavior of connected clusters in a random system.
 It provides insight into a wide range of phenomena, like physics, mathematics and recently epidemiology.

 The basic idea is to generate a grid of square sites, where each one of them can be occupied or not with a certain probability $p$.
 If many sites are occupied next to each other, they form a cluster.
 With increasing site occupation probability theese clusters grow larger.
 At a certain critical probability $p_c$ the cluster spans the entire system.
 We call this probability the <i>percolation threshold.</i> Mathematically, for infinite 2D system this percolation is equal: